You are here

 Information for Foreign Nationals

-Foreign nationals need to visit WBOB, 545 West Bank Office Building, 1300 S 2nd Street, Minneapolis, for document review, and are required to make an I-9 appointment by calling 612-624-8647.
-Before going to the WBOB payroll appointment, all Foreign Nationals who will be on the University of Minnesota payroll need to apply for a U.S. Social Security number.
-Once you apply for a number at the Social Security Administration office, you will need to take the Social Security receipt and your visa paperwork to the University Payroll Office at WBOB, 545 West Bank Office Building.
-Foreign Nationals are required to make an I-9 appointment by calling 612-624-8647.
+Foreign nationals need to go to the Donhowe Building - Room B20, 319 15th Ave SE, Minneapolis, MN 55455, for document review, and are required to make an I-9 appointment by calling 612-624-8647 or 800-756-2363.
+Before going to the payroll appointment, all Foreign Nationals who will be on the University of Minnesota payroll need to apply for a U.S. Social Security number.
+Once you apply for a number at the Social Security Administration office, you will need to take the Social Security receipt and your visa paperwork to the University Payroll Office at the Donhowe Building: make an I-9 appointment by calling 612-624-8647.
 The Payroll Office will work with you to enter your visa and tax treaty information into the University system.
 At the end of that visit, you will receive a yellow form detailing the documents that were completed.
 Please bring this yellow form with you to the Department of Chemistry Finance and Payroll Services Office in 141 Smith Hall.
-This is needed to set you up in the payroll system, and create your University of Minnesota email address.
+This is needed to set you up in the payroll system and create your University of Minnesota email address.